 Cloud Storage always encrypts your data on the server side, before it is written to disk, at no additional charge.
-Besides this standard behavior, there are additional ways to encrypt your data when using Cloud Storage.
+Besides this standard, Google-managed behavior, there are additional ways to encrypt your data when using Cloud Storage.
 Below is a summary of the encryption options available to you:

 Server-side encryption: encryption that occurs after Cloud Storage receives your data, but before the data is written to disk and stored.

-Customer-supplied encryption keys: You can create and manage your own encryption keys for server-side encryption, which act as an additional encryption layer on top of the standard Cloud Storage encryption.
+Customer-supplied encryption keys: You can create and manage your own encryption keys.
+These keys act as an additional encryption layer on top of the standard Cloud Storage encryption.

 Client-side encryption: encryption that occurs before data is sent to Cloud Storage.
 Such data arrives at Cloud Storage already encrypted but also undergoes server-side encryption.